mapping-commons/sssom/sssom_schema/project/docs/sssom_schema.md

  * [predicate_modifier](predicate_modifier.md) - A modifier for negating the prediate.
 See https://github.com/mapping-commons/sssom/issues/40 for discussion
  * [predicate_type](predicate_type.md) - The type of entity that is being mapped.
  * [publication_date](publication_date.md) - The date the mapping was published.
 This is different from the date the mapping was asserted.
+ * [registry_confidence](registry_confidence.md) - This value is set by the registry that indexes the mapping set.
+It reflects the confidence the registry has in the correctness of the mappings in the mapping set.
  * [reviewer_id](reviewer_id.md) - Identifies the persons or groups that reviewed and confirmed the mapping.
 Recommended to be a (pipe-separated) list of ORCIDs or otherwise identifying URLs, but any identifying string (such as name and affiliation) is permissible.
  * [reviewer_label](reviewer_label.md) - A string identifying the reviewer of this mapping.
 In the spirit of provenance, consider to use author_id instead.
  * [see_also](see_also.md) - A URL specific for the mapping instance.
 E.g. for kboom we have a per-mapping image that shows surrounding axioms that drive probability.
 Could also be a github issue URL that discussed a complicated alignment